mondoreale/web3-csp-fix-demo/README.md

 # CSP Violation Demo

-Firefox does not like the solition to CSP violations (using `eval`) existing in `web3@1.0.0-beta.46`.
+Firefox does not like the solution to CSP violations (using `eval`) existing in `web3@1.0.0-beta.46`.
 This little repo shows a fix proposal, pretty much.

 `NOTE`: It seems to be a Firefox-specific issue.